MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 Learn about the upcoming CSS scroll-linked animations feature and how it can be used to create a reading progress indicator on a webpage, without using JavaScript.

-CSS scroll-linked animations is an experimental feature<!-- todo: update --> in Microsoft Edge.
-To try this feature, go to `edge://flags` and then enable the **Experimental Web Platform features** setting.
+CSS scroll-linked animations is an experimental feature<!-- todo: update.  repo doesn't mention scroll-linked --> in Microsoft Edge.
+To try this feature, go to `edge://flags` and then enable the **Experimental Web Platform features** setting.<!-- exists as of June 2024 -->

-To play with the demo application that's shown in the video, see the rendered [reader demo](https://microsoftedge.github.io/Demos/reader/) and its [source code](https://github.com/MicrosoftEdge/Demos/tree/main/reader).
+To play with the demo application that's shown in the video, see the rendered [Reader demo](https://microsoftedge.github.io/Demos/reader/) and its [source code](https://github.com/MicrosoftEdge/Demos/tree/main/reader).

-Covers:
-* todo

 See also:
-*
-To learn more about the CSS scroll-linked animations feature, see [@scroll-timeline](https://developer.mozilla.org/docs/Web/CSS/@scroll-timeline) at MDN.
+* [@scroll-timeline](https://developer.mozilla.org/docs/Web/CSS/@scroll-timeline) at MDN, about the CSS scroll-linked animations feature.

 <!-- ====================================================================== -->